-The mandatory reporting duty applies to all persons in Little Muddy Me who are employed or engaged to carry out 'teaching work' in the school.
+The mandatory reporting duty applies to all persons at Little Muddy Me Ltd who are employed or engaged to carry out 'teaching work' in the school.
 The duty applies to the individual who becomes aware of the case to make a report to the police.

-In Little Muddy Me practitioners in this situation will record their concerns on our Little Muddy Me concern form and inform the DSL, who will support the practitioner in making a direct report to the police.
+In Little Muddy Me Ltd practitioners in this situation will record their concerns on our concern form and inform the DSL, who will support the practitioner in making a direct report to the police.